laiti/panel/README.md

 # panel
-My setup for a dashboard
+My setup for a dashboard.
+Probably not usable as-is but perhaps it can work as an inspiration or a guide.